alex07L/Rocket_Elevators_Foundation/README.md

 the third test is to check if the content is html and contain <div> and </div>
 that will means is a html stuff

+## other test:

+I create a test to get if the table address contain the minimum of input after that I create a test to get if the index can be render and the last test I made is to verify of if you are a normal user you can't go on intervention

 ## Bonus :